C4RR0T02/Server-and-Cloud-Security/Securing Windows Server 2019.md

 Viruses

-    Malicious executable that are embeded into files
+    Malicious executable that are embedded into files

 Worms

-    Self propogating virus through the network
+    Self propagating virus through the network

 Trojan